 But the truth is that many times people can accumulate large volumes of debris and waste in the process of either cleaning their outdoor property, or as a result of some landscaping work.
 No matter how and why the "yard junk" is generated, it still has to be gotten rid of.

-Spring is a Great Time to Landscape
+Summer is a Great Time to Landscape Your Yard

 Depending on where you live, replacing or adding pants is usually done better in the early spring than any other time of year.
 Too, most locales offer the best conditions for re-seeding, re-planting, pruning and so on in the spring.